-- Bugs what definitively appeared in different Product Versions probably will have different roots
+- Bugs that definitively appeared in different Product Versions probably will have different roots

-- But Bugs what started with the same Product Version probably are DUPLICATEs
+- But Bugs that started with the same Product Version probably are DUPLICATEs

-- OS: On which operating system (OS) did you find it? (e.g. Linux, Windows XP, Mac OS X.) Example: "If you know the bug happens on more than one type of operating system, choose "All".
+- OS: On which operating system (OS) did you find it?
+(E.g. Linux, Windows, and Mac.)
+Example: "If you know the bug happens on more than one type of operating system, choose "All".
 If your OS isn't listed, choose Other".

 - Description: The details of your problem report, including: